nlsynth/karuta/README.md

 So, some of following features are incorporated in the language constructs to make them easy to use.

 * Prototype based object system to model design structures
-* Communication primitives
+* Communication primitives for threads
     * Threads, mailboxes, channels and so on
     * AXI, RPC like handshake, GPIO, embedded verilog and so on
 * Flexible data types
-    * Integer with arbitrary width (not only 1, 8, 16, 32, 64 and so on)
+    * Integer with arbitrary width (not only typical 1, 8, 16, 32, 64 and so on)
     * Custom operators for defined data types like FP16, SIMD and so on
 * HDL generators and optimizers
     * Generates Verilog or HTML
     * SSA based optimizers
+    * Profile guided optimizer
     * Scheduling and allocation based on device parameters